-Five RWC 2023 pool matches are scheduled to be played at the stadium, with hosts France, England and Scotland spending time in the northern city.
+Five RWC 2023 pool matches are scheduled to be played at the stadium, with hosts France, England, Scotland and Samoa spending time in the northern city.

 Opened in January 2016, the home of Olympique Lyonnais has since hosted a series of international events, including rugby.

-Parc OL had been open for only four months when the European Champions Cup and Challenge Cup finals were played at the new stadium.
+OL Stadium had been open for only four months when the European Champions Cup and Challenge Cup finals were played at the new stadium.

 The city, meanwhile, has a rich rugby pedigree.
 Stade de Gerland played host to matches at RWC 2007, while the city boasts a two-time French champion club in the shape of Lyon OU.

-Wales and Australia are scheduled to compete in the first RWC 2023 match at the stadium, and with hosts France, Italy and New Zealand also due to pass through Lyon, fans with tickets for Lyon should be in for a treat.
+Wales and Australia are scheduled to compete in the first RWC 2023 match at the stadium, and with hosts France, Italy and New Zealand also due to pass through the city, fans with tickets for Lyon should be in for a treat.